dangduc/dangduc.github.com/_posts/2011-10-24-he-needs-more-than-4-minutes.md

 >Cause I'm still in love with you

-The rest of the time, he spatters on about how he *"only got 4 minutes"*.
-In the middle of this, he starts to talk to himself *"this is your conscience speaking and you need to get your girl back."* So we are not surprised when his four minutes fails to convince his lover to stay.
+The rest of the time, he spatters on about how he "only got 4 minutes."
+In the middle of this, he starts to talk to himself: "this is your conscience speaking and you need to get your girl back."
+So we are not surprised when his four minutes fail to convince his lover to stay.

 >Only got 4 minutes to tell you everything I love about you